 Will Byte Help Me Use My FSA?

-Byte is the only at-home aligner company that handles the entire insurance process.
+Byte is the only at-home aligner company that handles the entire claims and reimbursement process.
 Other companies might check to see if your plan covers their treatment, but leave you to file the claim on your own.

 How To Use FSA Funds for Byte Treatment